Gottman’s Research…Which Couple are You?

 If they have strong opposing points of view on an issue that they care about, they’re both capable of digging in.
-Ultimately, Validating Couples tend to soothe themselves, roll up their sleeves, and craft a solution that takes both points of view into consideration.
+Ultimately, Validating Couples tend to soothe themselves, roll up their sleeves, and craft a solution that considers both points of view.
 Validating Couples tend to have a softer approach to each other, and the overall mood is cordial and subdued.

 4. Hostile Couples

-All of the Four Horsemen are on display with Hostile Couples, But the Attack/Defend Groundhog Day fights are where Hostile Couples get perpetually bogged down.
-Hostile Couples spend a great deal of time in criticism and defensiveness, and empathy is clearly in an ongoing short supply.
+Hostile Couples spend a great deal of time in criticism and defensiveness, and empathy is clearly in ongoing short supply.
 Contempt also shows up, and Hostile Couples interactions have a skip in the record.

 5. Hostile-Detached Couples

 Hostile-Detached Couples engage in trench warfare, bitterly escalating the level of negativity.
 Hostile-detached wives are typically inconsolable, as all aspects of trust have been eroded.